define-private-public/PSRayTracing/README.rst

 What Is This?
 *************

-This repo is an implementation of Peter Shirley’s `Ray Tracing mini-books`_, done in modern C++ (17), with a different project layout and all sorts of performance boosts.
+This repo is an implementation of Peter Shirley's `Ray Tracing mini-books`_, done in modern C++ (17), with a different project layout and all sorts of performance boosts.
 The CMake build script allows the user to toggle on/off most of the changes made from the reference implementation; as to better see the effects of these changes.

-Compared to the book’s code, mine is able to render the final scene in about 1/4 of the time.
+Compared to the book's code, mine is able to render the final scene in about 1/4 of the time.
 Without radically changing the architecture of the renderer and using (near) vanilla C++.

-There are other fun features such as multi-core rendering, configurable render parameters (e.g. samples per pixel, max ray depth), and progress bars; it’s the little things that count.
+There are other fun features such as multi-core rendering, configurable render parameters (e.g. samples per pixel, max ray depth), and progress bars; it's the little things that count.
 It should be able to replicate all of the scenes from books 1 & 2.
 If you want to render the scenes from book 3, you will need to check out the branch ``book3``.
 There is another branch called ``book3.PDF_pointer_alternative`` which is more performant, but it breaks the architecture a bit.
 I'd recommend doing a diff of the two